diegobit/url2llm/README.md

 - Recommended **depth** (default = `2`):
    - `2` or `1` for normal website
    - `1` for llms.txt
+- If you need the single pages, use `--keep_pages true`
 - You can specify the **concurrency** with `--concurrency` (default = 16)
 - The scripts deletes files **shorter** than `--min_chars` (Default = 1000)